influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 ## obj spec.template.container.livenessProbe

-Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.
+"Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic."

 ### fn spec.template.container.livenessProbe.withFailureThreshold